Landaas & Company newsletter March edition now available.

 In a sign that companies are struggling again to try to keep supplies in closer alignment with demand, business inventories rose 0.6% in January while sales decreased 0.2%.
 As a result, the ratio between inventories and sales increased after a long trend of declines since early 2016.
 Rising inventories help elevate gross domestic product, but if they are out of balance with sales, they can cause bumpy movements in production and employment.
 Commerce Department data showed year-to-year growth of 3.7% for inventories and 5.7% for sales.

-The moving four-week average for initial unemployment claims declined for the second week in a row, reaching the lowest point since a 44-year low in early November.
-Labor Department data show the average level of jobless applications 34% below the 50-year average, which it has been under for nearly five years.
+The moving four-week average for initial unemployment claims declined for the third time in four weeks, after recently reaching its lowest point since late 1969.
+Labor Department data show the average level of jobless applications 38% below the 51-year average, which it has been under for more than five years.
 The indicator suggests continued reluctance by employers to let go of workers in a strong hiring market.

 The housing industry got mixed news from a Commerce Department report that cited declines in housing starts and building permits in February.
 The annual rate of new houses starting construction fell behind both the month-ago and year-ago levels, while the rate of building permits dropped to its lowest point since September.
 The silver lining is that starts and permits for single-family housing remained relatively strong, which could help alleviate longstanding shortages of houses for sale.